FIWARE-TMForum/Business-API-Ecosystem/doc/installation-administration-guide.rst

     $ sudo apachectl restart

 .. note::
-    Ensure that the directory when the Changing Backend is installed can be accessed by the Apache user (www-data in Ubuntu/Debian, and apache in CentOS)
+    Ensure that the directory where the Changing Backend is installed can be accessed by the Apache user (www-data in Ubuntu/Debian, and apache in CentOS)

 Configuring the Logic Proxy